pierrecariou/SEPA-generator/README.md

 ## Getting Started

-This project is build with Java, thus it should be runnable under any OS.
+This project is built with Java, therefore it should be runnable under any OS.

 ### Prerequisites